aws/jsii/packages/@jsii/python-runtime/tests/README.md

 # Python jsii runtime tests
 ## Development Iteration

-When iterating on the jsii runtime for Python, the develomer must run `yarn build` before making a subsequent attempt at running `pytest` (e.g: via `yarn test`).
+When iterating on the jsii runtime for Python, the developer must run `yarn build` before making a subsequent attempt at running `pytest` (e.g: via `yarn test`).
 This is because the tests run on the code installed in `.env` and this is updated only by `yarn build`.